Information Causality, Szemer\'{e}di-Trotter and Algebraic Variants of CHSH

+The goal of this section is to give a proof of Lemma \ref{classical:lemma}.
+To do so we need to introduce some basic concepts from projective geometry.
+The major advantages of working over the projective plane as opposed to the affine plane for our purposes here is that firstly, the duality between points and lines becomes quite transparent and clean over the projective plane, and secondly (and more importantly), it turns out that set of \emph{projective transformations}, while still preserving the point-line incidence structure, is much larger and richer than the group of affine transformations.

-Let us first recall the properties of the projective plane $\mathbb{P}\F_q^2$ that we shall need in the construction.
-Recall that the points $\mathbb{P}\F_q^2$ are given by triples $(x:y:z)$, with at least one coordinate non-zero, where we identify any two points $(x:y:z)$ and $(\lambda x:\lambda y:\lambda z)$ for $\lambda \in \F_q^*$.
-The major difference between the affine plane and the projective plane is that the duality between points and lines becomes quite clean over the projective plane.
+Recall that the points of the projective plane $\mathbb{P}\F_q^2$ are given by the triples $(x:y:z)$, with at least one coordinate non-zero, where we identify any two points $(x:y:z)$ and $(\lambda x:\lambda y:\lambda z)$ for $\lambda \in \F_q^*$.
 The lines in the projective plane are given by triples $(l:m:n)$ consisting of all point $(x:y:z)$ satisfying $lx+my+nz=0$.
-Hence, $\mathbb{P}\F_q^2$ consists of a total of $q^2+q+1$ points and lines, where each line contains $q+1$ points, and similarly each point is contained in $q+1$ line.
+Hence, $\mathbb{P}\F_q^2$ consists of a total of $q^2+q+1$ points and lines, where each line contains $q+1$ points, and similarly each point is contained in $q+1$ lines.
 One can go from the projective plane to the affine plane by discarding all the points on the ``line at infinity", which consists of points of the form $(a:b:0)$.
 Any point remaining can then be put in the form $(a:b:1)$ which corresponds to the point $(a,b)$ of the affine plane.
 Two points lying on the same a vertical line in the affine plane are $(a:b:1)$ and $(a:b':1)$.